 \subsection{Overview}

 We show an overview of our method in Fig. \ref{fig:system_figure}.
 We propose a method to edit a set of images in a 3D consistent way.
-We base our method on 2D image editing methods \cite{brooks2022instructpix2pix, parmar2024one} where images are edited based on a text prompt.
-Applying such 2D editing independently per image results in inconsistent edits.
-Our method guides the diffusion process such that the edits for the different images are consistent.
-The criteria used for the diffusion guidance is based on the assumption that matching points in the unedited images should be edited similarly and have similar appearance also in the edited images.
+Our method can be seen as an extension to the 2D image editing methods like \cite{brooks2022instructpix2pix, parmar2024one, flux}, where images are edited based on a text prompt.
+Applying 2D editing methods on each image independently results in inconsistent edits.
+Our method guides the denoising process such that the edits are consistent across the views.
+We use the fact that corresponding points in the edited images should have similar perceptual features.
 Our edited images can be used directly to edit a Gaussian splat model of the scene.